 The Emulator you pick for your PC depends totally on what features you need.
-The problem that most users face while using an Android Emulator is the heavy resource utilization.
+The problem that most users face while using an Android Emulator is heavy resource utilization.
 These tools consume too much of your PC’s power in order to function normally.
 So, for the best results and flawless performance, users need a lightweight Android Emulator.
 I have compiled a list of 10 best lightweight Android Emulators for PC.
 The lightweight Android Emulators that I have picked will run on Windows and Mac OS.
 The list is sorted with the best lightweight emulator being on the top and the order goes downwards.

 Before we take a look at the lightweight Android emulators, let’s get a good understanding of such software and why do you need one.